pgroth/provenanceweek/README.md

-Provenance Week is a series of colocated events around the theme of provenance, in particular:
+Provenance Week is a series of colocated events around the theme of provenance.
+In particular:
 * International Provenance & Annotation Workshop (IPAW)
 * USENIX Workshop on the Theory and Practice of Provenance (TaPP)